-"Amended and Restated Bylaws" means the proposed Amended and Restated Bylaws of the Company;

-"Board" means the board of directors of the Company;

-"Business Combination" means the transactions consummated on May 23, 2022 pursuant to the MIPA;

-"Charter" means the Second Amended and Restated Certificate of Incorporation of the Company, dated May 23, 2022;

-"claim" means the right, title to, and/or interest in, any and all claims or potential claims, which the Company has, may have had, or may have in the future (whether or not asserted), including all rights to causes of action and remedies against any third-party, whether a Primary Payer or responsible party, at law or in equity.
-The term "claim" includes but is not limited to: (i) claims arising under consumer protection statutes and laws; (ii) claims arising under the Medicare and Medicare Advantage secondary payer statutes, whether based in contract, tort, statutory right, or otherwise, in connection with the payment to provide healthcare services or supplies; (iii) claims arising under any state statutes and common laws irrespective of the rights that are conferred to the Company through assignment or otherwise; and (iv) all right, title, and interest to any recovery rights that may exist for any potential cause of action where a responsible party or Primary Payer is liable, even where it has not been established because liability is not yet proven as of the date that the claim is identified or discovered, together with all receivables, general intangibles, payment intangibles, and other rights to payment now existing or hereafter arising and all products and proceeds of the foregoing;

-"Class A Common Stock" or "Common Stock" means the shares of the Company's Class A common stock, par value \$0.0001 per share;

-"Class B Common Stock" means the shares of the Company's Class B common stock, par value \$0.0001 per share;

-"Class B Unit" means the non-voting economic Class B Units of Opco;

-"Class V Common Stock" means the shares of the Company's Class V common stock, par value \$0.0001 per share;

-"Closing" means the closing of the Business Combination;

-"Closing Date" means May 23, 2022.

-"Code" means the U.S. Internal Revenue Code of 1986, as amended;

-"common stock" means shares of the Company's Class A Common Stock and Class V Common Stock;

-"Company" means MSP Recovery, Inc. (formerly known as Lionheart Acquisition Corporation II);
+- "Amended and Restated Bylaws" means the proposed Amended and Restated Bylaws of the Company; - "Board" means the board of directors of the Company; - "Business Combination" means the transactions consummated on May 23, 2022 pursuant to the MIPA; - "Charter" means the Second Amended and Restated Certificate of Incorporation of the Company, dated May 23, 2022; - "claim" means the right, title to, and/or interest in, any and all claims or potential claims, which the Company has, may have had, or may have in the future (whether or not asserted), including all rights to causes of action and remedies against any third-party, whether a Primary Payer or responsible party, at law or in equity.
+The term "claim" includes but is not limited to: (i) claims arising under consumer protection statutes and laws; (ii) claims arising under the Medicare and Medicare Advantage secondary payer statutes, whether based in contract, tort, statutory right, or otherwise, in connection with the payment to provide healthcare services or supplies; (iii) claims arising under any state statutes and common laws irrespective of the rights that are conferred to the Company through assignment or otherwise; and (iv) all right, title, and interest to any recovery rights that may exist for any potential cause of action where a responsible party or Primary Payer is liable, even where it has not been established because liability is not yet proven as of the date that the claim is identified or discovered, together with all receivables, general intangibles, payment intangibles, and other rights to payment now existing or hereafter arising and all products and proceeds of the foregoing; - "Class A Common Stock" or "Common Stock" means the shares of the Company's Class A common stock, par value \$0.0001 per share; - "Class B Common Stock" means the shares of the Company's Class B common stock, par value \$0.0001 per share; - "Class B Unit" means the non-voting economic Class B Units of Opco; - "Class V Common Stock" means the shares of the Company's Class V common stock, par value \$0.0001 per share; - "Closing" means the closing of the Business Combination; - "Closing Date" means May 23, 2022. - "Code" means the U.S. Internal Revenue Code of 1986, as amended; - "common stock" means shares of the Company's Class A Common Stock and Class V Common Stock; - "Company" means MSP Recovery, Inc. (formerly known as Lionheart Acquisition Corporation II); - "Escrow Units" means 6,000,000 Up-C Units issued to certain Members at Closing and deposited into an escrow account with Continental Stock Transfer and Trust Company to satisfy any indemnification claims that may be brought pursuant to the MIPA; - "Exchange Act" means the Securities Exchange Act of 1934, as amended; - "Existing Warrant Agreement" means the Warrant Agreement dated as of August 13, 2020, by and between the Company and Continental Stock Transfer & Trust Company;